 In Australia we just celebrated Mother’s Day…and I find it to be a strange day.
 On one hand, I am excited to celebrate my own mother, and my friends who are incredible mothers, but then I am also weighed down by the thought ‘I should have been a mother by now…”

 I was initially dreading going to Church because of the usual ‘all mothers stand up so we can celebrate you.’
-Which makes me feel especially uncomfortable for the women who have experienced pregnancy loss…are they suppose to stand even though they don’t have a baby in their arms, or are they suppose to stay seated with tears in their eyes?
+Which makes me feel especially uncomfortable for the women who have experienced pregnancy loss…are they meant to stand even though they don’t have a baby in their arms, or are they meant to stay seated with tears in their eyes?

 But I was brought to tears during the service for another reason.